 It is notable that the 200D has a microphone port, which is missing on the E-M10 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 200D and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The E-M10 II was replaced by the Olympus E-M10 III, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Olympus E-M10 II Manual.
+Further information on the features and operation of the 200D and E-M10 II can be found, respectively, in the Canon 200D Manual (free pdf) or the online Olympus E-M10 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Olympus E-M10 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 200D: